 What is the best water to start with for Pilsners?

-Pilsners are a relatively mild beer style, so it’s important that the starting water has relatively soft water and no strong odors that could affect the taste of the final product.
+Pilsners are a relatively mild beer style, so it’s important that the starting water has relatively soft water and no strong odors that could affect the final product’s taste.

 To have the most control over the mineral content of your water, it’s best to start with distilled or reverse osmosis water.
 This way, you have a blank slate upon which to add the optimal amounts of each desired mineral.

-If reverse osmosis water is not available to you, your next best bet is to use filtered tap water.
+If reverse osmosis water is unavailable to you, your next best bet is to use filtered tap water.
 Store-bought home filtration systems will not filter out as many minerals as reverse osmosis, but they’ll do in a pinch.

 What to add to RO or distilled water to make a Pilsner

 Depending on if you’re brewing a German- or Czech-style Pilsner, you may want to experiment with the mineral profile of your water.
 The area of Plzeň has relatively soft water, with minimal mineral content.

 Here is a good starting place for a simple, light Czech-style Pilsner:

 The target pH for your adjusted water is 5.4.